zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 *in theory* it can be optimized quite a lot.
-It remains to be seen whether theory will match reality, but looking through numerous optimization commits made since the start of 2016, a few gems stand out:
+It remains to be seen whether theory will match reality, but looking through numerous optimization commits made since the start of 2016, many stand out by the boosts they bring in:

 * [Make Parameter.sigil about **20x faster**](https://github.com/rakudo/rakudo/commit/add25c771c5b82ab0ce5bd3f6c0e87a6e9334a2d)
 * [Make Blob:D eq/ne Blob:D about **250x faster**](https://github.com/rakudo/rakudo/commit/1969a42525f69d930735009a1dbbc39f3e910888)